-For me, making art is a philosophical pursuit that embraces the dynamics created by the interplay of line, color, pattern and texture within an abstract format.
-Improvisation is an important part of my process as the works develop and evolve.
-I’m interested in compositions that banter about and ultimately arrive at completeness through a kind of dialogue between myself and the work.
-Line is my vehicle for deeply felt personal expression, often alluding to subconscious thought.
-Entering the unknown, each painting becomes its own journey and arrives with an individuality that describes a particular world.
+For me, making art is a philosophical pursuit that documents life through the interaction of line, color, pattern and texture within an abstract format.
+Improvisation is an important part of my process.
+For a time I was interested in compositions that bantered about and ultimately arrived at completeness through a kind of dialogue between myself and the work.
+Recently my work has taken a more meditative turn.
+Line remains my vehicle for deeply felt personal expression.
+Each painting is its own journey and arrives with an individuality that describes a particular world.

 What engages and challenges me most is a process that often combines a variety of different media: monotype, woodcut, silkscreen, and linoleum block prints; ink, oil stick, charcoal and acrylics.
-From these various media I create works on paper that either stand alone or become the raw material for collage paintings.
-I work on several paintings simultaneously with each one feeding off the others while adamantly retaining its individuality.
-As such, the works, be they monotype or collage painting, have a thread connecting them through their shared materials, forms and marks.
-My paintings are an invitation for viewers to enter a space that is open to interpretation and allows for free association.
+My paintings are an invitation for viewers to enter a space that is open to interpretation and contemplation.
 The works are just as likely to be read as metaphors for contemporary life as personal meditations.
 The paintings are a reflection of the world as I see it through a nonobjective visual language.